untangle/mfw_docs/netfilter.rst

-0x00ff0000 QoS                             TBD (Reserved) 0x01000000 Client Interface is WAN         The client interface WAN status 0x02000000 Server Interface is WAN         The server interface WAN status
+0x00ff0000 QoS                             TBD (Reserved) 0x01000000 Client Interface is WAN         The client interface WAN status 0x02000000 Server Interface is WAN         The server interface WAN status 0xf0000000 Bypass packetd                  If set all packets in this connection skip the packetd queue
 ========== =============================== ===========